-^{} Blood samples at the PD visit may not be taken, as per discretion of the investigator, in case a daily visit has already occurred on the same day/immediately before the PD visit.
+\ Blood samples at the PD visit may not be taken, as per discretion of the investigator, in case a daily visit has already occurred on the same day/immediately before the PD visit.

-^{}The total volume of blood per visit represents the maximum amount of blood that would be taken if both "safety bloods" and "other bloods" are collected.
-The maximum amount of blood taken in diagnosed participants is calculated if participants are diagnosed after day 14 visit.
+\\The total volume of blood per visit represents the maximum amount of blood that would be taken if both "safety bloods" and "Immunobiology bloods" are collected.
+Safety bloods can be collected up to the maximum as described on the table, however a smaller volume will be collected by most sites, as this table accounts for tubes variations between different sites.
+The maximum amount of blood taken in diagnosed participants is calculated if participants are diagnosed after day 14 visit and blood required in both visits PD+12h and PD+24.

-^{} Immunobiology blood samples at PD+12hrs may be alternatively taken at PD+24hrs depending on sample processing availability at the time of the study visit.
+\\\Immunobiology blood samples at PD+12hrs may be alternatively taken at PD+24hrs depending on sample processing availability at the time of the study visit.
 Immunobiology samples will only be taken on one of these visits (PD+12hrs or PD+24hrs), not on both.
 The PD+12hrs or PD+24hrs visits are not always both required; the participant may proceed directly to PD+48hrs after having only one of these PD+12hrs or PD+24hrs visits if clinically appropriate.
 This is in particular if the timing is impractical, i.e. if one of the visits falls in the middle of the night or if they coincide by a few hours only - this decision is at the investigator's discretion.